Note: Effective August 1, 2017 the text shown below as

 - Explain when it is appropriate to use a lightweight stove and when it is appropriate to use a propane stove.
 Set up a lightweight stove or propane stove.
-Light the stove, unless prohibited by local fire restrictions.
+Unless prohibited by local fire restrictions, light the stove.
 Describe the safety procedures for using these types of stoves.

 - On one campout, plan and cook one hot breakfast or lunch, selecting foods from MyPlate or the current USDA nutrition model.
 Explain the importance of good nutrition.
 Demonstrate how to transport, store, and prepare the foods you selected.